kubernetes-sigs/kube-api-linter/docs/linters.md

       policy: SuggestFix | Warn # The policy for pointers in optional fields.
 Defaults to `SuggestFix`.
     omitempty:
         policy: SuggestFix | Warn | Ignore # The policy for omitempty in optional fields.
 Defaults to `SuggestFix`.
+    omitzero:
+        policy: SuggestFix | Warn | Forbid # The policy for omitzero in optional fields.
+Defaults to `SuggestFix`.
 ```

 ### Fixes

-The `optionalfields` linter can automatically fix fields that are marked as optional, that are either not pointers or do not have the `omitempty` value in their `json` tag.
+The `optionalfields` linter can automatically fix fields that are marked as optional, that are either not pointers or do not have the `omitempty` or `omitzero` value in their `json` tag.
-It will suggest to add the pointer to the field, and update the `json` tag to include the `omitempty` value.
+It will suggest to add the pointer to the field, and update the `json` tag to include the `omitempty` value or, for struct fields specifically, it will suggest to remove the pointer to the field, and update the `json` tag to include the `omitzero` value.

 If you prefer not to suggest fixes for pointers in optional fields, you can change the `pointers.policy` to `Warn`.

 If you prefer not to suggest fixes for `omitempty` in optional fields, you can change the `omitempty.policy` to `Warn` or `Ignore`.
+If you prefer not to suggest fixes for `omitzero` in optional fields, you can change the `omitzero.policy` to `Warn` and also not to consider `omitzero` policy at all, it can be set to `Forbid`.

 When the `pointers.preference` is set to `WhenRequired`, the linter will suggest to add the pointer to the field only when the field zero value is a valid value for the field.
 When the field zero value is not a valid value for the field, the linter will suggest to remove the pointer from the field.
+When the field zero value is not a valid value for the field of type struct, the linter will suggest to add `omitzero` json tag and to remove the pointer from the field.

 When the `pointers.preference` is set to `Always`, the linter will always suggest to add the pointer to the field, regardless of the validity of the zero value of the field.